mikumeda/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/sender-rewriting-scheme.md

 |**P1 From**|`bob@fabrikam.com`|`bob@fabrikam.com`|`bounces+SRS=44ldt=IX@contoso.com`|
 |**From header**|`bob@fabrikam.com`|`bob@fabrikam.com`|`bob@fabrikam.com`|

-In some situations, the relayed messages that are re-written by SRS might not get delivered, and a Non Delivery Report (NDR) might be generated.
+In some situations, the relayed messages that are rewritten by SRS might not get delivered, and a Non Delivery Report (NDR) might be generated.

 To receive those NDRs, the tenant administrator must create a mailbox named “bounces” that is hosted either on Exchange Online or on-premises.
 The domain for this mailbox must be set to the default Accepted Domain for the tenant.